-Today Omniverse CEO Jason DeMeo gave an interview with LightReading to talk about the recent lawsuit from companies like Disney, HBO, and more along his contract that allows him to offer the streaming service.
+Today Omniverse CEO Jason DeMeo gave an interview with LightReading to talk about the recent lawsuit from ACE’s whos members include whose members include some of the biggest names in TV and many others his contract that allows him to offer the streaming service.

 According to Jason DeMeo they have a 100-year contract that allows Omniverse to sell a streaming service.
 According to DeMeo this contract is with his company called Hovsat Inc a small private cable operator based in New Jersey that operates in Freehold and Tinton Falls, NJ.
 This Hovsat Inc company is what is used to resell through Omniverse streaming rights to companies like TikiLive, HDHomeRun, and SkyStream TV to name a few.